imperva/elk-plugin-pack/README.md

   * 1 - Kibana v7.x nod
   * 1 - FluentD node

+### FluentD
+The Dockerfile located in ./fluentd will build the fluentd docker image based on the latest version the first time the docker-compose.yml file is run and install the Elasticsearch output plugin.

+The configuration file, ./fluentd/conf/fluent.conf, is configured to listen for JSON formatted syslog messages on TCP port 5514, and then write those logs to the Elasticsearch data system in daily indexes titled "fld".
+The index name can easily be changed by editing that file, and changing the name of the index.

 ### Kibana
 The configuration file ./kibana/kibana.yml contains the basic Kibana configuration.
 Changing the elasticsearch.hosts configuration will allow you to